-- 2. The plaintiffs have commenced this action on behalf of First Nations individuals who allege that the Crown has engaged in the discriminatory underfunding of child and family services and breached the equality obligations underlying Jordan's Principle.
-The class action advances the rights of tens of thousands of First Nations children, former children and family members. - 3.
+- 2. The plaintiffs have commenced this action on behalf of First Nations individuals who allege that the Crown has breached their equality rights, depriving them of public services and products.
+The class action advances the rights of thousands of First Nations children and family members. - 3.
 This Litigation Plan is advanced as a workable method of advancing the proceeding on behalf of the Class and of notifying Class Members as to how the class proceeding is progressing, pursuant to rule 334.16(1)(e)(ii) of the Federal Court Rules.
-The Litigation Plan is modelled on the class action relating to the Indian Residential Schools.2 - 4.
-This Litigation Plan sets out a detailed plan for the common stages of this litigation, and sets out, on a without prejudice basis, an early plan for how the individual stage of the action may progress.
-Given the early stage of the litigation, the plan is necessarily subject to substantial revisions as the case progresses. - 5.
-The plaintiffs are mindful that the CHRT has awarded statutory compensation to a subset of the Class Members pursuant to the CHRA (First Nations Child & Family Caring Society of Canada et al. v.
-Attorney General of Canada (representing the Minister of Indigenous and Northern Affairs Canada), 2019 CHRT 39).
-If CHRT compensation is paid to any Class Members, the plaintiffs will seek a determination from the Court as to whether the Crown is entitled to a set-off or deduction of damages in this action for such amounts.
+The Litigation Plan is modelled on the class action relating to the Indian Residential Schools,2 with numerous alterations made in order to streamline the procedure and to take into account lessons learned from that settlement. - 4.
+This Litigation Plan sets out a detailed plan for the common stages of this litigation, and sets out, on a preliminary without prejudice basis, an early plan for how the individual stage of the action may progress.
+Given the early stage of the litigation, the plan is necessarily subject to substantial revisions as the case progresses.